If you’re looking to transport your camper overseas, then this is the guide for you.

 RoRo shipping is one of the most common and cost-effective methods for transporting vehicles overseas, especially if you’re looking to head from the UK to mainland Europe.

-Your campervan is driven onto a specialized vessel and secured for the journey, meaning that this is a relatively quick and straightforward process if you’ve got a standard-sized campervan.
+Your campervan is driven onto a specialised vessel and secured for the journey, meaning that this is a relatively quick and straightforward process if you’ve got a standard-sized campervan.

 A particularly high camper, or a very long one, may struggle to either fit onto the ferry or into the allocated spaces inside.